Jiminy Cricket: Disney Sing-Along Songs

-Disney's House of Mouse
+House of Mouse

-Jiminy Cricket is among the numerous Disney characters who appear in the television series House of Mouse; he also appears in the movie.
-He is most often sat on a table with Cri-Kee from Mulan.
+Jiminy Cricket is among the numerous Disney characters who appear in the television series House of Mouse (2001–2003).
+He is most often sat on a table with other Pinocchio characters, or with Cri-Kee from Mulan.
 A running gag in the series involves Timon from The Lion King trying to eat him, and his rescue by Pumbaa.
+He is the titular main character of the episode "Jiminy Cricket", where he abandon his job as Pinocchio's conscience, and becomes Mickey's.
+He also appears in the direct-to-video 2001 film Mickey's Magical Christmas: Snowed in at the House of Mouse, where after seeing that Mickey is depressed because Donald does not feel the Christmas spirit, he advises him that he can solve it by wishing on a star.

 Once Upon a Time

-Jiminy (both in fairy-tale cricket form and as his "real world" human alias, Archie Hopper) is a core character on the Disney-owned ABC television series Once Upon a Time, played by Raphael Sbarge.
+An alternate version of Jiminy (both in fairy-tale cricket form and as his "real world" human alias, Archie Hopper) is a core character on the Disney-owned ABC television series Once Upon a Time (2011–2017), portrayed by Raphael Sbarge.
 In the series, which finds cursed fairy tale characters living in present-day Maine without memory of their true origins, Jiminy/Archie serves as the town counselor and "conscience".
 He also has a dalmatian named Pongo.
 The series adds additional backstory for the character, portraying his life as the human son of con artists, who inadvertently causes the death of a couple after striking a deal with Rumplestiltskin; Rumplestiltskin gave Jiminy a potion to give to his parents to get them out of his life, but his parents realized what he had planned and switched the potion with an identical bottle that was given to the couple that his parents had targeted for their latest con.
 He is eventually turned into the ethical cricket from previous portrayals by the Blue Fairy.
 In his cricket form, he is charged to look after and guide the dead couple's son, Geppetto, as long as he lives.